We follow the guidelines set by DFMS and ISUOG!

 When you study a fetus with ultrasound you get lots of valuable information about growth, health and possibly anomalities.
 Ultrasound, however, is never a guarantee that the fetus is a hundred percent healthy.

-At Spire you will meet a professional team of sonographers.
-We do all types of pregnancy scans including 3D and 4D.
-We have the latest equipment ensuring great looking images with all scans.
+At Spire you will only meet FMF-certified sonographers.
+We do all types of pregnancy scans and we have the latest equipment ensuring great looking images with all scans.